Cooperative Distributed State Estimation: Resilient Topologies against Smart Spoofers: Preliminaries and Problem Statement

 \begin{assumption} \rm All nodes communicate through serial links and have access to only the last data packet they have received from neighbor nodes. \end{assumption}

 \begin{assumption} \rm All nodes make, at least, one update within $\bar{k}$ steps and communication delays are upper-bounded by $\bar{\tau}$. \end{assumption}

-Referring to the introduced LTI dynamical system and the observation model of the network, we put forth a more complicated version of the standard omniscience problem (Definition~\ref{df.omn}) in the following definition.
+Referring to the introduced LTI dynamic system and the observation model of the network, we put forth a more complicated version of the standard omniscience problem (Definition~\ref{df.omn}) in the following definition.

 \begin{definition} \rm (Resilient Omniscience) Given a system dynamics of the form (\ref{eq.dyn}), a network represented by the graph $\mathcal{G}$, and an observer model at each node given by (\ref{eq.obs}), a state estimation design is said to achieve \textit{resilient omniscience} if $\lim_{k \to \infty} \vert \hat{x}_i[k]-x[k] \vert = 0, \forall i \in \mathcal{R}$, regardless of the actions of any $f$-locally bounded set of smart spoofers. \end{definition}